 Harvesting sunflower seeds is also easy.
 I wait until the heads of the sunflowers begin to droop and the petals brown and fall off.
 Then I cut the head from the stalk and move it to a drying rack for a couple of weeks.
 Once I feel it's sufficiently dry I will put on some gloves and basically rub the seeds loose.
 I wear gloves because I harvest so many sunflower seeds at one time I probably wouldn't have any skin left on my palms if I didn't wear them!
 I separate the seeds from the chaff and then I place them in a large baking dish to continue drying.
 I use my hands to thoroughly mix the seeds several times every day or two so they dry evenly and get rotated.
 Drying time depends on how many seeds I have as well as how deep my container is.
 I learned the hard way that seeds may feel dry but aren't completely dry and lost many sunflower seeds to mold last season because I harvested so many.
 It turns out when you have pounds and pounds of seeds a month isn't a long enough drying time to seal them up.
 Yes, this lesson I learned from sunflower seeds!
 I dried pounds of them for many weeks but the pan was deep as were the layers of seeds.
 This caused my seeds to dry unevenly.
 They felt dry and I began storing them.
 When I took some out for trading they had started to mold.
 What a disappointing and frustrating lesson!
 I no longer package sunflower seeds until I'm ready to ship them.
 I also dry my various seeds separately.
 I have many varieties of sunflowers.
 They each have their own drying container.
 It's the same for all my flowers, fruits and vegetables.

-Tomatoes Big and Small and a Rainbow of Color
+Tomatoes Big & Small Plus a Rainbow of Color

 My preferred method for harvesting tomato seeds is fermenting.
 I scrape out all the seeds and gel that surrounds the seeds and place them in a small glass jar or container.
 I then add a small bit of water.
 Just enough to make sure the seeds are covered.
 I stir this concoction several times a day.
 Nasty things may grow on the top but that's ok.
 It can be scraped off and thrown away.
 I continue to stir until there is no longer gel on the seeds.
 Then I gently rinse them in a mesh strainer and place them in a single layer on a plate to dry.
 I typically dry them 10-21 days.
 Each day I sift through the seeds to make sure none are sticking together.
 I also make sure none are trying to germinate.
 It has happened to me more than once that the seeds have started sprouting before I could get them packaged.
 I harvest my seeds from split or other damaged tomatoes.
 This gives me more than enough viable seeds while still being able to eat the good fruits.